sel4devkit/sel4devkit-manual/src/src/development_platform/software_requirements.md

 ## Optional Requirements

-If the user wishes to perform TFTP transfer of executables from the host environment to the target platform (see the [Bootloader](../first_boot/bootloader.md) section) then installation of a TFTP server is required.
+If the user wishes to perform TFTP transfer of executables from the host environment to the target platform (see the [Configure U-Boot](../install_and_configure/configure_uboot.md#loading-via-tftp) section) then installation of a TFTP server is required.

 Full details of the installation and configuration of a TFTP server is considered to be outside the scope of this developer kit, however the following guidance is offered: